-However, in 2005 during the course of investigative works, remains of the a wall from the eastern end of the Temple were unexpectedly discovered.
-Another test pit in 2008 revealed foundations of the south sleeper wall and south wall.
+However, in 2005 during the course of investigative works, remains of the wall from the eastern end of the Temple were unexpectedly discovered.
+Another test pit in 2008 revealed the foundations of the south sleeper wall and the south wall.
 In 2001 a large trench was opened on the Walbrook frontage.

 This confirmed that masonry remains from the temple survived the 1950s excavation.
 These remains are considered to be of very high significance and in line with modern practices rather than being removed, have been protected and covered over.

 Ironically, the discovery of the original roman remains still in the site means that the restoration of the Temple can’t be at the exact spot as it was removed from, as that would disturb the remaining Roman building, so they’ve rebuilt the Temple a few feet away where it would have originally been.

 Although that means it today sits at the old Roman street level, that’s still 8 metres underground today, and a suitably subterranean effect.